Skip to content

 Explore fall colors in Sun Valley.
 Photo credit: Sara Sheehy.

-Sunday’s drive along the Camas Prairie skirts south of the mountains, past working ranches and sweeping vistas.
-Near Mountain Home, make your way to Bruneau Dunes State Park for a hike up the dunes, or rent a sandboard from the Visitor’s Center and sled down the sandy slopes.
-From the dunes, it’s a quick hour back to Boise.
+The final day’s drive along the Camas Prairie skirts south of the mountains, past working ranches and sweeping vistas.
+Near Mountain Home, make your way to Bruneau Dunes State Park for a hike up the dunes or rent a sandboard from the Visitor’s Center and sled down the sandy slopes.
+From the dunes, it’s a quick hour back to the City of Trees.

 Lava Hot Springs Hot Pools at sunset.

 Lava Hot Springs Hot Pools, Lava Hot Springs.
-Photo Credit: Idaho Tourism.
+Photo credit: Visit Idaho.

 While you wait to hop in the pool, check into your hotel (the Home Hotel is walking distance to the pools and has in-suite tubs that fill with mineral water from the hot springs), or campers can stay at the riverside KOA.
 Grab a bite to eat at the Riverwalk Café, a tasty Thai restaurant on Main Street, or at elegant Greystone Manor.